-Ride On LA was organized to primarily promote the welfare of at-risk youth and people with any type of physical, mental or cognitive disability by means of equine assisted activities and therapies, and by providing instruction and education for all in equestrian-related social, vocational and recreational activities.
+Ride On LA's mission is to promote the welfare of people with any type of physical, intellectual, or cognitive disability and of at-risk youth by means of equine assisted activities and therapies, and by providing instruction and education for all in equestrian-related social, vocational and recreational activities.

-Ride On LA's program serves approximately 250 riders each week at two ranches in Los Angeles and Ventura Counties.
-The program is nationally accredited by PATH International, and the teaching staff includes 8 certified instructors and 9 licensed therapists assisted by over 30 horses.
-Ride On LA remains the only nationally accredited program in Ventura County and the only such program which brings a Physical Therapist to a ranch to use the horses' movement to improve specific medical conditions.
+Ride On LA's program serves approximately 250 riders each week at three ranches in Los Angeles and Ventura Counties.
+The program is nationally accredited by PATH International, and the teaching staff includes 11 certified instructors and 7 licensed therapists assisted by over 40 horses.
+Ride On LA is the only nationally accredited program in Los Angeles and Ventura County and the only such program which uses a Physical, Occupational or Speech Therapist to employ the horses' movement to improve specific medical conditions.
 About half of the riders have physical disabilities and half are intellectually disabled; many have multiple handicaps requiring extensive staff and volunteer support.
 About seventy-five percent of the riders are children.
-In its 29-year history, Ride On LA has given over 140,000 lessons and physical therapy treatments to children as young as 2 and adults over the age of 80.
+In its 29-year history, Ride On LA has given over 147,000 lessons and therapy treatments to children as young as 2 and adults over the age of 80.